 Grudges play an interesting role in our psyches.
 Sometimes we can’t let go of our hurt feelings even though we want to, and other times we’re just not ready to let go.
 Either way, holding onto a grudge feels like a mental consolation prize – you were wronged so now you get a grudge.

 It may sound a little backwards, but it’s true.
-Holding a grudge is a way for us to subconsciously seek compassion and empathy as a means to compensate for the negative feelings we experienced in the past – which is why grudges it can be so hard to let them go.
+Holding a grudge is a way for us to subconsciously seek compassion and empathy as a means to compensate for the negative feelings we experienced in the past – which is why it can be so hard to let grudges go.

 This issue is, holding onto hurt and anger may generate some comforting sympathy in the moment, but grudges don’t fix the root problem.
 They don’t help us heal.